Learn about teaching math in the public school system.

 How a Does Math Teacher Salary Add Up?

-According to the U.S. Bureau of Labor Statistics’ 2014-15 Occupational Outlook Handbook, the median national annual salary for postsecondary teachers is $68,970.
+According to the U.S. Bureau of Labor Statistics’ 2016-17 Occupational Outlook Handbook, the median national annual salary for middle-school teachers is $54,940, and for high-school teachers it is $56,310.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.

 Because math teachers are in high demand, a career in teaching mathematics offers strong job security.
 As a public school teacher, you’ll also enjoy comprehensive benefits packages and extensive summer vacations.
 Another benefit offered to aspiring secondary-school math teachers is the student loan forgiveness program.